 In recognition of the predominance of prime agricultural lands in southern Ontario and within the Greater Golden Horseshoe area the Ministry of Agriculture, Food and Rural Affairs (OMAFRA) has developed an agricultural systems approach to the protection of farmland.
 The systems approach is documented in the Implementation Procedures for the Agricultural System in Ontario's GGH which was issued by the province in February 2018.
 In developing the agricultural systems OMAFRA mapped the prime, specialty crop and candidate agricultural lands that form the agricultural land base for the Greater Golden Horseshoe Area (GGHA).
-A copy of the map is provided in Appendix B. The location of the Upper West Side Community lands is highlighted on the map and is shown entirely within the settlement area of Hamilton.
-This provincial agricultural land mapping shows the province and the City of Hamilton have confirmed the UWSC lands will not be retained in the future for agricultural land use.
+A copy of the map is provided in Appendix D. The location of the Upper West Side Landowners Group lands is highlighted on the map and is shown entirely surrounded by the urban area of Hamilton.

+This provincial agricultural land mapping shows the province and the City of Hamilton have confirmed the UWSLG lands are encompassed by the urban settlement boundary and lack any connection to the surrounding agricultural land.
+It is therefore reasonable to expect the lands will not be retained in the future for agricultural land use.

 OMAFRA states the GGHA land use plans build upon the policy foundation defined in the PPS under policy 2.3.2 that directs municipalities to utilize provincial guidelines when designating prime agricultural areas.
-The OMAFRA prime agricultural land base mapping shown in Appendix B defines the prime lands where the agricultural system which is comprised of the prime agricultural land base and the agricultural infrastructure, services and assets exist that are important to the viability of the agri-food sector.
+The OMAFRA prime agricultural land base mapping shown in Appendix D identifies the prime lands where the agricultural system services and assets exist, which is comprised of the prime agricultural land base and the agricultural infrastructure that are important to the viability of the agri-food sector.
 Both the Growth Plan and Greenbelt Plan contain policies that require municipalities to protect agricultural lands in the long term.
 These plans require municipalities avoid, minimize or mitigate impacts on the agricultural system when considering new or expanded settlement areas.
-Given the UWSC lands are within the existing designated urban area of the City of Hamilton the development of these lands should be a priority before prime agricultural lands outside the urban area are considered for future development.
+Given the UWSLG lands are within the existing designated urban area of the City of Hamilton the development of these lands should be a priority before prime agricultural lands outside the urban area are considered for future development.